yolken/yolken-blog/site/_posts/2021-09-04-jira-makes-me-want-to-cry.md

 #### (2) Creating new issues is heavyweight

-Creating issues is a core activity of an issue tracking system, so ideally the process should be fast and lightweight.
+Creating issues is a key activity in an issue tracking system, so ideally the process should be fast and lightweight.
 Unfortunately, Jira's ticket creation flow is about as fluid as filling out a tax form; here's a screenshot from my personal test account: